Nikki001021/Past-Projects/Evaluation/README.md

 # Model Evaluation
 To test the model, we used the following dataset:
-1. **Car Crash Datasets:** This dataset contains 3000 normal driving videos and 1500 crash accident videos.
+1. **Cogito Car Crash Datasets:** This dataset contains 3000 normal driving videos and 1500 crash accident videos.
 ### 1. Test Set Preprocessing
 Please refer to ```TestSet-Setup.py``` for detailed codes.
 You could download the complete test dataset [here](https://www.dropbox.com/scl/fi/ln9tg7ecwvwinj6mfsm3x/Test_Video.zip?rlkey=rhrldur2ppq2hwkg8bzxb519d&st=414d3xry&dl=0).
 Here is a walkthrough of what's done in ```TestSet-Setup```:
 - After decompress ```Test_Video```, you will see two folders: